 There are two models available.
 The slightly thicker and heavier (535g) 21W Anker PowerPort Solar, which I took with me, offers 2 USB outlets and promises up to 2.4 amp per port or 3 amps overall – in translation, this makes it especially well suited to quickly charging the likes of an iPhone alongside a GPS.
 The PowerPort Solar Lite (15W) features one less panel, a single USB outlet and a max of 2.1 amps; so it’s still perfectly capable at charging a smartphone or tablet.
 Both fold down to the same size, one that fits easily into my framebag.
 If weight is an issue for you, by way of comparison, a SON dynamo/Sinewave revolution will add around 250g to your setup, with very little packing space required.

-In terms of build quality, I don’t think the PowerPort Solar can quite match the complete weather-sealed goodness that other more expensive models have, like heavier and more expensive models from Bushnell, Powermonkey, and Goal Zero.
-Although there are attachment point eyelets to jerry rig it to your bike and it’s certainly stoutly built, the side pouch could to a more secure job at carrying devices you’re charging on the move, as mentioned above.
-If this is your intention, it would be worth sewing in an extra velcro tab or two.
+In terms of build quality, I don’t think the PowerPort Solar can match the weather-sealed goodness that other more expensive models have, like heavier and more expensive models from Bushnell, Powermonkey, and Goal Zero.
+Although there are a eyelets to jerry-rig the Powerport to your bike, I’m not convinced it’s quite tough enough for long-term use in this way, at least on bumpy dirt roads.
+The side pouch could also do a more secure job at carrying devices you’re charging on the move, as mentioned above.
 Bear in mind too that given its unfolded size, you’ll need a fair bit of real estate to attach it to.
 On a similar note, it’s a shame the top corners don’t include reinforced grommets.

 Thankfully, the panel charges so quickly that I don’t think strapping it to your bike is often necessary.
 Certainly, I was never left wanting.
 My usual MO was to leave it out at sunrise while I prepared breakfast and broke camp, and pack it away last just before I was ready to roll out.
 This time alone was was usually enough to charge my Wahoo Elemnt GPS, from around 50% to 95% and keep my iPhone alive (tips: keep in airplane mode, turn off apps not being used, drop down screen brightness, and store in your sleeping bag at night).
 If need be, I’d unroll the panel at lunchtime too, just to top up any other devices.
 As a result, I very rarely found myself hunting around for plugs as soon as I arrived in town… true off-the-grid touring!